ushahidi/platform-client-mzima/README.md

 ## Mobile project

-Before invoking the capacitor commands, you must go into the folders of the `mobile project` and run the `npm install`commands to install the`@capacitor/cli`plugin inside the mobile project
+Before invoking the capacitor commands, you must go into the folders of the `mobile project` and run the `npm install`commands to install the plugin inside the mobile project
+!!!
+All native plugins for mobile development must be installed in the mobile project folder `mobile-mzima-client`

 Run `npm run mobile:serve` - "nx run mobile-mzima-client:serve",